bootchk/embeddedDutyCycle/readme.md

 API
 -

-See externalAlarmLib.h
+See app.h

 Implementation
 -

 Library defines static classes (class methods only.)
 No instances need be allocated.
 No class has any state variables.
+(TODO is that true?)
 The library has state, but it is in the rtc registers. and mcu registers.